ibm-cloud-docs/containers/cs_storage_portworx.md

 Create an {{site.data.keyword.cos_full_notm}} instance and bucket, and add them as a backup location to your PX-Backup service.
 {: shortdesc}

 Before you begin, [log in to the PX-Backup console](#px-backup-ui).
 Note that if you are the first user to access the console, you must login in with the username `admin` and the password `admin`.
-You are redirected to a registration page to set a uniqe username and password.
+You are redirected to a registration page to set a unique username and password.
 Subsequent users must register a new account to access the console.

 1. [Create your {{site.data.keyword.cos_full_notm}} service instance](/docs/containers?topic=containers-object_storage#create_cos_service).
 2. [Create service credentials for your {{site.data.keyword.cos_full_notm}} service instance](/docs/containers?topic=containers-object_storage#service_credentials).
 Be sure to enable HMAC authentication by clicking **Advanced Options** in the **Create credential** dialog box and switching the **Include HMAC Credential** parameter to **On**.